Night Market Life: Plot

-The story takes place between 1998 and 2018 where children grow up from childhood in a Night Market to adulthood in the outside world.
+The story takes place between 1998 and 2008 where children grow up from childhood in a Night Market to adulthood in the outside world.
 Cai Yue Xia (Maria) (Chen Meifeng) works as a Chinese Herb Soup hawker in her store at the Jin Hua Night Market.
 She has a husband, Li Qing Xiang (Lewis) (Louis Hsiao) who is a businessman.
 Together, they have a son, Li You Zhi (Bryan) (Child: Liu Yi Qian, Adult: Wang Shih-hsien) and a daughter, Li You Hui (Chloe) (Child: Peng Min Jia, Adult: Fon Cin).
-They are once happy family until Qing Xiang betrayed his wife and married He Nana (Gracie) (Zhang Qiong Zhi) and were blessed with a daughter named Li Xiao Xuan (Winny) (Child: Li Yu Feng, Adult: Chu Xuan).
+They were once a happy family until Qing Xiang betrayed his wife and married He Nana (Gracie) (Zhang Qiong Zhi) and had a daughter named Li Xiao Xuan (Winny) (Child: Li Yu Feng, Adult: Chu Xuan).
 He Nana was not pleased that Qing Xiang did not give her a right status, so she challenges Yue Xia and despises her two children.
 Qing Xiang is rather cowardly and not willing to help Yue Xia.

-Yue Xia divorces with Qing Xiang and married Jiang Yi Guan (Charles) who is the ex-boyfriend of Fang Qia Qia (Audra), mother of Jin Da Feng (Dylan), a politician and wife of Jin Ju Fu (Jimmy).
-Yi Guan is a gang leader and he is assisted by Hei Ren (Joachim) and Bai Mu (Nicholas), but has a soft-heart when come to problems of Yue Xia's family and You Zhi and his classmates.
+Yue Xia divorces Qing Xiang and marries Jiang Yi Guan (Charles) who is the ex-boyfriend of Fang Qia Qia (Audra), mother of Jin Da Feng (Dylan), a politician and wife of Jin Ju Fu (Jimmy).
+Yi Guan is a gang leader and he is assisted by Hei Ren (Joachim) and Bai Mu (Nicholas), but has a soft heart when it comes to problems of Yue Xia's family and You Zhi and his classmates.
 Yue Xia's life gets even worse because of such fact makes Qia Qia seek her as her enemy.
 Meanwhile, Qing Xiang has a business partner, Ye Han Liang (Johnny), a fashion clothes seller, and the father of Ye Ru Yi (Cassie).
 Qing Xiang and Han Liang have always against each other ever since their negotiation for co-business have failed.
 Xu Lai Fa (Ryan) comes from a poor family and have to sell chewing gum to make ends meet.
 He has a mother, Huang Jin Xiu (Angela) who worked very hard to earn income for the family and a father, Xu Bing Ding (Jason) who is a drunkard once a gambler.
 You Zhi, You Hui, Da Feng, Xiao Xuan, Ru Yi and Lai Fa are classmates when they are young and care for each other at all times as they grew up, they are known as the "golden six" because they are the most notable school choir club member.
 The School Choir Club was led by Jiang Yi Fan (Eunice), sister of Jiang Yi Guan until she dies when she give birth to Pan Jia Xin (Mirabel).
 One day, Yi Guan was sentenced to prison for 20 years after found guilty of killed Tie Zhi (Jaws).